dice-group/JavaOnlineExercises/README.md

 You should change the passwords for the users _nbgadmin_ and _nbguser_.
 Use change-password.sh in the [scripts](scripts/) directory.

-## Directories

-- `docker`
-  Files to build docker image and container as a one-time execution
-- `notebooks`
-  Example jupyter notebooks
-- `scripts`
-  Scripts to maintain an existing docker container

 ## Info

 - Code